Production of RUTF.

 Production capacity is rapidly enlarging thanks to the growth of current network members.
-From 7,500 metric tons in 2009, network production capacity increased significantly to 28,000 metric tons in 2011 and reached 52,600 metric tons in 2017.
 This technology transfer strategy has resulted in the creation of over 500 jobs within the network and the development of national or regional agricultural sectors through the purchase of locally available raw materials and the development of skills and knowledge (agro-industry and analysis laboratories).

 This simplified license agreement is part of the policy established by Nutriset from the beginning.
 It aims to use patents as a tool to serve local development purposes.
 Since 2007 (and by electronic means since 2010), Nutriset has proposed an agreement that allows a company or organization established in a developing country where Nutriset holds a patent to manufacture, market and distribute its own patented products (beneficiaries commit to developing their own product under their own brand, without assistance from Nutriset).